yuichiiino1/WormTracer/WormTracer19_5/README.md

 <br>

 5. **WormTracer outputs**<br><br>
-After execution of WormTracer, in the folder specified as 2.
-Specifying the location of Results, following files are created (zzzzz corresponds to the file name of input images, with a serial number added at the end):
+After execution of WormTracer, in the folder specified as _2.
+Specifying the location of Results_, following files are created (zzzzz corresponds to the file name of input images, with a serial number added at the end):
 - zzzzz_params.yaml, zzzzz_params.json: Parameters used for running the program. .yaml includes parameters basically specified by the user, while .json includes additional parameters determined in the program.
 - zzzzz_png, zzzzz_tif, and/or zzzzz.mp4: